 Latisse in Glastonbury, CT

-Dr. Beam offers Latisse® for his patients in New Britain, Glastonbury, Hartford and surrounding areas in Connecticut.
+Dr. Beam offers Latisse® for his patients in New Britain, Glastonbury, Hartford, New Haven and surrounding areas in Connecticut.

 What is Latisse®?

 Latisse® is a procedure to stimulate the growth of eyelashes in women who believe that their eyelashes are too short or too sparse and, therefore, make their eyes unattractive.
 Latisse® is made of bimatoprost, which is a prostaglandin-like substance that has the ability to make a patient’s eyelashes grow longer and thicker.
 Interestingly, it’s also used to treat glaucoma.